NiklasJonsson/gfx/notes.md

 1. A system to register files to watch.
 2. A systems that collects recompilation events and recompiles shaders.

+### Design

+#### `PipelineService`

+This is the top user-facing type.
+It exposes an API to create trekant pipelines.

+This API comes in both blocking and non-blocking flavours.
+Either, one can pass the pipeline input, a render pass and a renderer object directly to it.
+This will create the pipeline and store the information on how to recreate it.
+The pipeline inputs are:

+* Vertex shader.
+GLSL source path, defines for the compilation.
+* Fragment shader.
+GLSL source path, defines for the compilation.
+* PipelineSettings.
+E.g. winding order.

+Or, one can use the async API, where a shader is queued for recompilation and then the pipeline service is polled every frame to complete the pending graphics pipelines that need to be because their shader inputs have changed.
+The changed graphics pipelines are overwrite the old ones so that all uses of a handle are updated to use the new one.

+TODO: What synchronization is required here with regards to command buffers etc. waitDeviceIdle?

+Internally, the pipeline service uses the `ShaderCompilationService`.

+#### `ShaderCompilationService`

+This implements multi-threaded async shader compilation.

+START HERE: Figure out how to signal from a work thread that the shader compilation is done.

+If using the `PipelineService` blocking API, we want a caller-specific signal so that we don't get the issue of multiple requests for the same path affecting each other.
+But for the async API, we want to put the done shaders somewhere to wait for the flush.

 ## Future work

 ### Fix hack with mipmap generation dependency